Neer dosa or Neer

 Keep covered till serving time.
 Or you may serve it immediately.

-Make all the dosas in the same way. remember to stir the batter every time you take out a laddleful of batter.
+Make all the dosas in the same way.
+Remember to stir the batter every time you take out a laddleful of batter.
+Neer dosa tastes good even at room temperature.

 This dosa does not stick to the pan when the batter consistency is right and the pan is well heated.